JuliaDynamics/DrWatson.jl/docs/src/index.md

 The functionality of DrWatson is composed of the following core parts, each being independent from each other:

 * [Project Setup](@ref) : A universal project structure and functions that allow you to consistently and robustly navigate through your project, no matter where it is located on your hard drive.
-* [Handling Simulations](@ref) : A robust scheme for saving your data, naming files, finding out if a simulation already exists, producing tables of existing simulations/data.
+* [Naming & Saving Simulations](@ref) : A robust scheme for saving your data, naming files, finding out if a simulation already exists, tagging the git commit ID, and more.
+* [Running & Listing Simulations](@ref): Tools for producing tables of existing simulations/data, adding runs to such tables, preparing batch parameter containers, and more.

-This core functionality is also demonstrated in the [`Real World Examples`](@ref) page in various examples.
+Applications of DrWatson are demonstrated the [`Real World Examples`](@ref) page.
 All of these examples are directly copied from code of real scientific projects that use DrWatson.

 ## Inspirations